Super Teacher Worksheets

 Level:

-Solve the 2-digit addition problems; Requires regrouping; Christmas tree pictures
+Solve the 2-digit addition problems; Requires regrouping; Winter evergreen tree pictures.

 Level: